No. 2 Arizona throttles No. 16 USC to win Pac-12 title

 In winning their first regular-season conference title since the 2017-18 season, the Wildcats improved on their best overall record since they were 28-2 in 2013-14.
 Arizona also shot 48.1% from the field or better in all 10 of its Pac-12 road games.

-Mathurin went 7 of 13 from the field for Arizona, while adding six assists and five rebounds.
+Mathurin went 7 of 13 from the field for Arizona, while adding six assists and five rebounds as he continued to make a case for conference player-of-the-year honors.
 Dalen Terry and Oumar Ballo had 11 points each for the Wildcats.

+“We’re thankful but not satisfied,” Mathurin said about the first-place finish in the regular season.
+“The job is not finished.”

 Isaiah Mobley scored nine points for USC with a game-high 11 rebounds as the Trojans shot just 39.7% from the field and 22.2% (4 of 18) from 3-point range.